ByteChef LogoByteChef

 typicalPTypical PNUMBERnull

 repeatLastNRepeat last NINTEGERSets how far back for the model to look back to prevent repetition.
-(Default: 64, 0 = disabled, -1 = num_ctx)null
+(Default: 64, 0 = disabled, -1 = num_ctx)false

 repeatPenaltyRepeat penaltyNUMBERSets how strongly to penalize repetitions.
-A higher value (e.g., 1.5) will penalize repetitions more strongly, while a lower value (e.g., 0.9) will be more lenient.null
+A higher value (e.g., 1.5) will penalize repetitions more strongly, while a lower value (e.g., 0.9) will be more lenient.false

-mirostatMirostatINTEGEREnable Mirostat sampling for controlling perplexity. (default: 0, 0 = disabled, 1 = Mirostat, 2 = Mirostat 2.0)null
+mirostatMirostatINTEGEREnable Mirostat sampling for controlling perplexity. (default: 0, 0 = disabled, 1 = Mirostat, 2 = Mirostat 2.0)false

 mirostatTauMirostat TauNUMBERControls the balance between coherence and diversity of the output.
-A lower value will result in more focused and coherent text.null
+A lower value will result in more focused and coherent text.false

 mirostatEtaMirostat EtaNUMBERInfluences how quickly the algorithm responds to feedback from the generated text.
-A lower learning rate will result in slower adjustments, while a higher learning rate will make the algorithm more responsive.null
+A lower learning rate will result in slower adjustments, while a higher learning rate will make the algorithm more responsive.false

 penalizeNewLinePenalize new lineBOOLEAN